How it works

 Every session runs two analyses at once: one for numbers, one for meaning.

-You get a summary with up to five ranked findings, three concrete next steps, and the top three direct quotes with context.
+You get a summary, three concrete recommendation cards, and the top three direct quotes with context.
 Each question gets its own breakdown.
 Scale questions ("How likely would you…") get automatic score distributions.
 Category questions ("What features matter most?") get grouped charts.
 Open-ended questions get theme summaries.

 The report also flags fit.
 If a persona isn't your target buyer, the analysis calls that out so you can weigh their responses accordingly.